ryanoasis/nerd-fonts/readme.md

                         Whether to adjust line heights (attempt to center powerline separators more evenly) -q, --quiet, --shutup
-                        Do not generate verbose output -w, --windows         Limit the internal font name to 31 characters (for Windows compatibility) -c, --complete        Add all available Glyphs --careful             Do not overwrite existing glyphs if detected --removeligs, --removeligatures
+                        Do not generate verbose output -c, --complete        Add all available Glyphs --careful             Do not overwrite existing glyphs if detected --removeligs, --removeligatures